wsafight/fixi/README.md

 The code style is dense, but the statements are structured for debugging.

-Like a fixed-gear bike, fixi provides very few bells and whistle:
+Like a fixed-gear bike, fixi provides very few bells & whistles:

 * No dependencies (including the test suite, which is a self-contained testing system)
 * No JavaScript API (beyond the events)